 Most e-marketing, including text messaging, is an “opt-in” form of marketing.
 So when you are blasting your email list all of the time with daily offers you are eroding a valuable commodity.
 Learn to use social media marketing wisely and grow your list just as you grow a business.
 Think of your lists as a bank; as long as you are making deposits you can continue to make withdrawals.
 When the deposits stop, it won’t be long until your withdrawals stop as well.

 All forms of media have a place in marketing and should be maximized when relevant.
-Radio, television, newspapers, social media and e-marketing, along with a host of other mediums available are great support tools, but none are as powerful as personalized direct mail when it comes to getting your message out to your prime targets.
-Your target market as a golf property is no more than a twenty mile radius of your golf facility; anything outside of that is wasteful spending (in most cases that is, but of course, there are exceptions).
+Radio, television, newspapers, social media, and e-marketing, along with a host of other mediums available are great support tools, but none are as powerful as personalized direct mail when it comes to getting your message out to your prime targets.
+Your target market as a golf property is no more than a twenty-mile radius of your golf facility; anything outside of that is wasteful spending (in most cases that is, but of course, there are exceptions).

 The power of a personalized offer that is tangible cannot be underestimated.
 The immediate and residual measurable dividends that are produced from a properly executed direct mail campaign are far superior to any other form of marketing.
-Eventually you want your golf course’s name in every consumer’s mind within your twenty mile radius.
-Direct mail is the best vehicle to make that happen; all other forms of media should be considered as the support systems and not the driving force of a full blown promotional campaign.
+Eventually, you want your golf course’s name in every consumer’s mind within your twenty-mile radius.
+Direct mail is the best vehicle to make that happen; all other forms of media should be considered as the support systems and not the driving force of a full-blown promotional campaign.

 There is only one downside to direct mail, and that is the cost.
 But this challenge is completely eliminated from the equation thanks to MMC®’s no-risk/self-funding formula.
-All the money must be raised in advanced before any money are invested into direct mail.
+All the money must be raised in advance before any money are invested into direct mail.
 In short, if the campaign has not raised sufficient funds to support the direct mail campaign…there will be no direct mail campaign.